eProsima/Fast-DDS-docs/CONTRIBUTING.md

 1. Use as many `note`, `important`, and `warning` blocks as you need.
 They are a great way to convey a really important message the reader should not overlook.
 1. Add cross-references to other relevant sections, API reference, and external sites or documents as much as possible.
-Make sure the reader has easy access to all relevant information they may need for fully comprehending the documentation.
+Make sure the reader has easy access to all relevant information they may need to fully comprehend the documentation.
 1. Avoid two titles without text in the middle.
 If this happens, it probably means that your are missing some introductory text.
 1. Avoid sections with only one subsection as much as possible.